coffeeandcoffee/m246_mvp_v2/README.md

 | `v1-m-21` | [if yesterday empty] "We missed yesterday's reflection" → backfill | — |
 | `v1-m-22` | Final page: summary + feature links + audio player | `link_click` events |

+**Audio Player (v1-m-12) Requirements:**
+- Play/pause button with progress bar
+- **[Next] button locked - NOT until 80% of audio played - but until 80% of audio duration since visit of page timestemp has passed - making it independent of users speed or audio player state - only dependent on time as single source of truth**
+- Lock screen play/pause support (mobile)
+- Loads user's custom audio (latest version) or default audio

+**Time Picker (v1-m-19) Prefill:**
+- Prefill with previous day's reflection time if available
+- If unavailable default to 18:00 for user

+**Feature Links (v1-m-22):**
+Each link leads to a placeholder page with:
+- "Coming soon" message
+- The heading is equal to the link name they clicked to get to the page
+- Text field: "This feature is in development. \nNAME, in your opinion, what would be helpful to see/have here?
+Suggest it - and see it implemented!"
+- Submit → confirmation → saves to `feature_suggestions` table

 **Feature Links** (tracked):
 - Scientific Background of the M246-Program
 - Join a Community Call